irisnet/irishub/docs/cli-client/keys/delete.md

 iriscli keys delete MyKey
 ```

-You'll be asked to enter a password for your key.
+You'll receive a danger warning and be asked to enter a password for your key.

 ```txt
 DANGER - enter password to permanently delete key:
 ```

-After that, you're done with deleting your key.
+After you enter the correct password, you're done with deleting your key.

 ```txt
 Password deleted forever (uh oh!)